Coactive TVUser-centered

 identifier, to allow reverse lookups in a program guide (or ad tracking

-service), or other methods to resolve the actual program identity.
+service), or other methods to resolve the actual program identity, such

 - Full Coactive Internet commerce and